-If you would rather not read this post, but wish to help, please scroll down to find an email for you to send to Norway’s involved officials regarding the extensive removal of wolves this season.
+If you would rather not read this post, but wish to help, please scroll down to find a continuously updated email for you to send to Norway’s involved officials regarding the extensive removal of wolves this season.
 If you are on Twitter, please find automated tweets at the bottom of this post.

 Due to a dwindling population of wolves, there will be no licensed wolf hunt this year in Sweden, while in Norway state wildlife authorities have proposed a hunt of almost 75% of Norway’s critically endangered full-time resident wolf population (30% when considering wolves occupying territory at the border with Sweden, and 50% if the Ministry of Climate and Environment authorizes the killing of all wolves living in the wolf zone).
 During the 2017-18 winter season, 115-116 wolves were detected in Norway, compared to 105-112 the prior winter.
 From this total, 70-71 of the wolves were full-time residents of Norway, while 45 of them were on both sides of the national border against Sweden.
 Of the 70-71 whole-Norwegian wolves, 27 were killed by legal felling and one was found dead for another reason.
 Another 13 wolves have been registered as killed since April 1st.

 This year, the Minister of Climate and Environment, Ola Elvestuen, is allowing the slaughter of 26 wolves during the 2018-19 hunt.
 The season began on October 1st and does not end until March 31st.

 However, the Minister has yet to decide the fate of three wolf packs (17 wolves in total).
 These packs are living in the so-called “wolf zone,” an area that includes just 5% of the territory of Norway and is/was meant to provide better protection for the wolves than in the rest of the country.